HulekJakub/HulekJakub/README.md

 ## Hi there 👋
 I study Computer Science with AI at AGH university in Cracow, currently at 3rd year.
-I am very glad you've came here to look at my work.
+I am glad you've came here to look at my work.
-There is not much there yet but I'm sure it will grow day by day :pray:
 <!--
 My site:  https://hulekjakub.github.io/